 Digital dance is having a big moment, and I am way excited to see the influx of sharing dance online.
 Many dancers, professional or not, have an experience or class that could be digitized to share, and now is the time to do it!
 Plus, when you share your personal perspectives online, you are contributing to a collective archive of dance knowledge and memory.
 If you scroll through an online dance feed, and think, “I could do that too!” you are so right!
-Keep reading to find out how to do it.
-And for those of you dancers who have already got your feed going, stay tuned!
-I’ll be sharing many more tips and tricks to assess and improve your online presence and engagement!
+The word blog is short for “weblog,” so you are likely already keeping a blog in some way already.
+This post is aimed for dancers who want to develop a designated dance blog feed.

 Choosing What to Share